OndrejSladky/kmercamel/README.md

 - Or, providing the `-S` param, it inputs a FASTA file with repetition-free SPSS, such as unitigs or simplitigs (optionally `gzip`ed), with each unitig/simplitig on a separate line.
 The algorithm then skips the initial compute-heavy part of computing simplitigs and proceeds by merging the provided unitigs/simplitigs.

 KmerCamel🐫 supports all $k < 128$ and in the first regime, it enables $k$-mer filtering by minimum threshold frequency (`-z` param).
 In both regimes, KmerCamel🐫 outputs a fasta file with a single record - a masked-cased superstring, which is in the nucleotide alphabet with case of the letters determining the mask symbols.
-The default masks are min-ones (minimize the number of ones) and max-one masks can be computed with the `-M` param.
-Additionally, masks of computed masked superstring can be optimized with the `maskopt` subcommand.
+The default masks are min-ones (minimize the number of ones) and max-one masks can be computed with the `-M` param, or the `maskopt` subcommand.
-All algorithms can be used to either work in the unidirectional model or in the bidirectional model (i.e. treat $k$-mer and its reverse complement as the same; in this case either of them appears in the result).

-To compute masked superstrings from scratch usually takes about 0.2-1.0s / 1M k-mers, but depends on the exact dataset; in particular about 30min to compute masked superstrings for the human genome.
-The memory consumption on human genome is about 36 GB.
-Unless the provided unitigs/simplitigs are nearly isolated $k$-mers, it is faster to compute masked superstrings from unitigs/simplitigs.
-Computation from simplitigs is faster proportionally to the cummulative length of the representations.

-KmerCamel🐫 also supports computation of lower-bounds for the shortest possible length of representating a particular $k$-mer set and conversions to SPSS; see detailed usage below.

 ## Prerequisites